netj/3x/docs/tutorial/README.md

 ```

-More usage related to 3X queues can be viewed via the following command:
+More usage related to <span class="sans-serif">3X</span> queues can be viewed via the following command:

 ```bash
 3x queue -h
 ```

-The concept of current queue only applies to the commands of command-line interface: 3X GUI will provide separate buttons and listings for each queue to control and manage them.
+The concept of current queue only applies to the commands of command-line interface: <span class="sans-serif">3X</span> GUI will provide separate buttons and listings for each queue to control and manage them.

 ----